FreshPorts/ports/README.md

 Typically, this repo is checked out to the top level directory of your ports tree.

+As of 2025-01-02, all FreshPorts nodes are using the ports created from this repo.

 In this case, it's a poudriere instance:

 ```